-My tune ‘October Blues’ uses both of these patterns over a bassline inspired by the 3/4 blues tunes ‘All Blues’ and a progression borrowed from the Lee Morgan tune ‘Calling Miss Khadija’.
+My tune ‘October Blues’ uses both of these patterns over a bassline inspired by Miles Davis’s ‘All Blues‘ and a G blues progression borrowed from the Lee Morgan tune ‘Calling Miss Khadija’.
 (Click on the highlighted title in the last sentence to hear my solo piano recording of the tune.
 It uses two more patterns based on rootless dominant voicings which can be found in my exercise ‘Jody, Donna, Ko-Ko and Four Brothers’ (and which come from the last two tunes referenced in my composite title, ‘Ko-ko’ by Charlie Parker and ‘Four Brothers’ by Jimmy Giuffre.)
 This exercise can be found in Part 2 of this post.
-The bassline is inspired by the Miles Davis tune ‘All Blues’.
-Rather than using that tune’s continuous bassline, here I combine a single note phrase with a rootless voicing in a four bar pattern that leaves room for a right-hand melodic answer.
+Rather than using Davis’s continuous bassline, here I combine a two bar bass pattern with a rootless voicing to make a four bar phrase that leaves room for a right-hand melodic answer.
 You could begin your improvised solo by keeping the same left hand pattern and answering it with improvised fills in your right hand.
 You could also work your way over the course of an improvised solo toward a more continuous bassline ala ‘All Blues’.
-The scale outline below the tune illustrates one way of practicing seventh scales over a simpler left hand bassline to get your hands in shape to create a melodic conversation between a repetitive and spacious left hand and a more active, improvised right hand.
-A recording of the tune can be heard here.
-Also, I have posted a two-chorus bass-and-drum accompaniment recording with which you can practice playing through the tune and the scale outline (or the tune and a chorus of solo) in steady time.
-Also, here is a slower, three-chorus bass and drum accompaniment in case it’s helpful during the practice process.
+The scale outline below the tune illustrates one way of practicing seventh scales over a simpler left hand bassline to work your way toward improvising a melodic conversation between a repetitive and spacious left hand and a more active, improvised right hand.
+Try practicing the tune and the exercise first along with this slower three-chorus bass-and-drum playalong.
+Once you can play accurate chords, melody and scales at that tempo, try this faster four-chorus playalong.
+I hope you enjoy this tune!